grpc/grpc.io/content/docs/languages/java/generated-code.md

 The signatures for client and bidirectional-streaming RPCs are the same.
-Since the client can send multiple messages to the service, the service implementation is reponsible for returning a `StreamObserver<RequestType>` instance.
+Since the client can send multiple messages to the service, the service implementation is responsible for returning a `StreamObserver<RequestType>` instance.
 This `StreamObserver` is invoked whenever additional messages are received from the client.